Outdoor Kitchens: What You Need to Know About Design and Landscaping

 - If building your kitchen close to your house, keep cooking areas a safe distance away from vegetation or overhanging eaves.

 To find out more about building your dream outdoor kitchen, contact your local supplier.
-For ideas and inspiration on landscaping and materials, talk to Armstone, the natural stone specialists.
+For ideas and inspiration on landscaping and materials, talk to Armstone, the natural stone expert.